ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-05-26-Descriptive-Stats-Post.md

 **Figure 1** Example of Descriptive Statistics

 It’s important to note that this approach is not limited to academic research.
-In forensic practice, descriptive statistics are also used in examination reports to objectively summarize evidence, communicate findings clearly, and support expert conclusions.
+In forensic practice, descriptive statistics are also used in examination reports to objectively summarize evidence, communicate findings clearly, and support expert conclusions, a practice underscored by Aitken and Taroni in their discussion on the evaluation of forensic evidence [2].
 Whether you’re writing a research article or a forensic examination report, descriptive statistics help ensure your results are transparent, understandable, and defensible.

 Now that we’ve seen an example of descriptive statistics in action (Figure 1) let’s examine each statistic in more detail and consider how it contributes to our understanding of the data.